Executive Functions: What They Are and 7 Ways to Strengthen Them

 6. Improve Empathy

 You can help improve your child’s ability at recognizing others’ feelings by drawing their attention to them regularly.
 When you’re watching their favorite TV show together ask your child how they think the character feels.
 Do the same while you’re reading together, or while you’re out and hear a baby crying – ask your child why do they think the baby is crying?

 7. Just Give It Time

 A child with ADHD usually is delayed by about 3 years in their level of executive functioning.
-I have to remind myself this as my 6 year old has similar outbursts to my 3 year old and remember he is doing his best.
+I have to remind myself this as my 6-year-old has similar outbursts to my 3-year-old and remember he is doing his best.